Shugar/begemot-landing/README.md

 bower install
 ```

-to start server:
+How to start server:
 ```sh
 brunch w -s
 ```

-to build:
+How to build:

 ```sh
 brunch build